monkin77/PFL_2/README.md

 In order to represent the Game State, we decided to have a 2D Array, storing each element of the Board, and a Number representing the current Player, having GameState = Board-Player.
 Since our game has 2 types of pieces, Samurais and Ninjas, we decided to represent Samurais has `samurai`, Ninjas has `ninja` and empty spaces has `empty`.

-Initially, the Board starts with 8 Ninjas and 8 Samurais, where Ninjas are displayed in the first row of Player 2 side and Samurais in the first row of Player 1 side.
+Initially, the Board starts with 8 Ninjas and 8 Samurais, where Ninjas are displayed in the first row and Samurais in the last row.
 The other rows start empty.
+The user has the possibility to choose what army he wishes to command.
+This is then setup in the predicate `initial_state(P1Army, Board-Player)` that will use the `manageArmies(Army, StartingPlayer)` method to dinamically assert rules into the database.
+More specifically, assign each player number to its army.

 To represent a `Move`, we use the following structure: `startRow/startCol/StepsX/StepsY/Direction`.